-A research study suggested that intake of Turkey tail mushroom enhance brain cognitive reserve which further reduces disease states, stress, injury and/or aging in the brain (7).
-Furthermore, Turkey tail mushroom polysaccharide can reduce the lipid peroxidation level in brain tissues during exhaustive exercise and accelerate the removal of free radicals (8).
+A research study suggested that intake of Turkey tail mushroom enhances brain cognitive reserve which further reduces disease states, stress, injury, and/or aging in the brain (7).
+Furthermore, Turkey tail mushroom polysaccharides can reduce the lipid peroxidation level in brain tissues during exhaustive exercise and accelerate the removal of free radicals (8).

 4. Antidiabetic properties of Turkey tail mushroom